WYVERN SHIPPING COMPANY, LEIGHTON BUZZARD, BEDFORDSHIRE

 ARE MUDDY PAWS WELCOME?
 Many of the 35 boats in the Wyvern fleet are dog-friendly and they are clearly shown on the website.
 No provisions are made for pets so you’ll need to take your own beds, towels, treats and so on – but what else would you expect?AND WHEN I’M DOG TIRED?
 Marigold has been classified as a four-star boat and had all the mod cons we needed for a weekend away.
 The galley kitchen was tiny but well-equipped and the living area – or “saloon” – had a dining table, (temperamental) flatscreen TV and radio.

 You could pay extra for wifi but we’d heard it was notoriously unreliable so decided against it.
-Besides, we hadn’t booked a canal boating break so spend the weekend scrolling through Facebook.
+Besides, we hadn’t booked a canal boating break to spend the weekend scrolling through Facebook and Twitter.

 There were two single beds at the back that could be combined to make a double and the lounge sofa also folded out into a bed, with doors and partitioned areas helping to maintain privacy.
 The bathroom was a bit of an eye-opener, with a fresh water toilet that flushed into a holding tank and teeny-tiny shower – but it was actually more powerful than our one at home so I can’t really complain!HOW ARE THE SCOOBY SNACKS?
 The boats are self-catering but stocking up with supplies is no problem – there’s a Tesco near the Wyvern HQ and plenty of cubby-holes to store food and drink.